MananKGarg/Linux/README.md

 * cd .. - go to previous directory
 * cd ../.. - go to 2 previous directories
 * ls -l - list the files in long format
-> gives rights of the file, user, size of file, date and time of file creation.
+> gives rights of the file, user, size of file, date and time of file creation.<br>
-> drwxr - xr -x are rights of various users.
+> drwxr - xr -x are rights of various users. <br>
-> drwxr - directory read write execute rights - for the user of system/owner
+> drwxr - directory read write execute rights - for the user of system/owner<br>
-> xr - execute and read are rights of the group
+> xr - execute and read are rights of the group<br>
-> x - others only have the rights to execute
+> x - others only have the rights to execute <br>

 ## ls command